In Vitro Fertilisation

 Firstly, you will inject hormonal medications designed to stimulate the ovaries to grow multiple eggs.
 After 7-9 days of injections we start doing blood tests & ultrasounds every 2-3 days to determine what is the very best day for your egg collection.

 We collect the eggs & sperm and then combine them in the lab to make embryos.
 We can do either IVF or ICSI (intra-cytoplasmic sperm injection).
 IVF is where we mix the eggs and sperm together in a dish & allow the sperm to fertilise the eggs.
 ICSI is where we inject one sperm into each mature egg.
-After successful fertilisation, the embryos are then cultured (grown) for 5 to 6 days In Genea’s special Geri time-lapse incubators.
+After successful fertilisation, the embryos are then cultured (grown) for 5 to 6 days in Genea’s special Geri time-lapse incubators.

 “Do you know using the GROW App you can receive images of your embryos developing in the lab during your IVF cycle?”

-Dr Erin Fuller
+– Dr Erin Fuller

 What are the advantages of IVF?